-You'll get a guaranteed interest rate for 90 days.
-What's more, it's free of charge and there's no obligation to take out a loan.
+What’s more, it’s free and there’s no obligation to take out a loan!

 Have you made an offer on the home of your dreams?
 There are a number of steps involved in the mortgage process, like choosing between a loan and a line of credit, and assessing the property value.